vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Vām.
 83.2 kañci or Kancipuri-vide pp. 711-712

 above.
-A-one of the seven holy cities, capital of the Colas and a Devisthāna called Annapürnā.
+A-one of the seven holy cities, capital of the Colas and a Devisthāna called Annapūrnā.
 P. VI.
 110.5, Devi Bh.
 VII.
 38.8, Br, IV, 5.6-10 and IV, 39.15, Bh.
 X. 79.14, Vā.
 104.76, P.IV.
 17.67, Bār.
 S. 111.
 124 (a Sakta kṣetra).
 In a new Inscription of Jayavarman I from Cambodia a king of Kanci appears to be referred to (vide Inscriptions du Cambodge' edited by G. Coedes, vol. I p.
 8 'adhārmikajana--dhvāntam navodi tavivasvatā akañcipura-nrpa... (rest

 lost); B (under Narmada, P. I. 17.8 Kantipuri-vide p.
 678 note 1535 above.